 Figure 3.
 Typical mobile site map

-Mobile site maps are not that dissimilar from desktops.
-But there are a few things specific to mobile that we need to consider while creating mobile site map.
+Mobile sitemaps are not that dissimilar from desktops.
+But there are a few things specific to mobile that we need to consider while creating a mobile sitemap.

-Take an example of a typical ecommerce website, generally there are 5-10 main navigation sections which helps user to navigate through the website.
-If a user goes to wrong section, he can simply click back & goes to another section.
-The risks for making the wrong choice are minor.
-But in mobile, we cannot make this assumption.
+Take an example of a typical e-commerce website, generally, there are 5-10 main navigation sections which help the user navigate through the website.
+If a user goes to the wrong section, he can simply click back & goes to another section.
 In the mobile context, tasks are short and users have limited time to perform them.
-In mobile websites, we can’t assume reliable network bandwidth that allows user to quickly go back in case of a wrong choice.
+In mobile websites, we can’t assume reliable network bandwidth that allows a user to quickly go back in case of a wrong choice.
 Therefore, the solution is to offer only what is absolutely required on mobile devices to minimize the risk of wrong choices.

 In Figure 4, you can see a poorly designed mobile information architecture that too closely mimics its desktop cousin; it was not designed with the mobile user in mind.

 Figure 4.
 Mobile site map with traditional web approach